cbeams/spring-framework-2.5.x/readme.txt

 * the Spring MVC step-by-step tutorial

 Documented sample applications can be found in "samples" (depending on distribution zip):
-* countries
 * imagedb
 * jpetstore
 * petclinic
 * petportal
 * (showcases)

-PetClinic features alternative DAO implementations and application configurations for JDBC, Hibernate, Oracle TopLink and JPA, with HSQLDB and MySQL as target databases.
-The default PetClinic configuration is JDBC on HSQL, which also demonstrates Spring's JMX export through exposing the CachingClinic management interface.
-To to be able to build and run the Hibernate and JPA versions, the Spring distribution comes with all required jar files; for TopLink, the full jars need to be downloaded (see PetClinic's readme.txt).
+PetClinic features alternative DAO implementations and application configurations for JDBC, Hibernate and JPA, with HSQLDB and MySQL as target databases.
+The default PetClinic configuration is JDBC on HSQL, which also demonstrates Spring's JMX export.
+The Spring distribution comes with all required jar files to be able to build and run the Hibernate and JPA versions.
+PetClinic's web layer shows Spring 2.5's annotation-based controller implementation style.

 The Spring JPetStore is an adapted version of Clinton Begin's JPetStore (available from http://www.ibatis.com).
 It leverages Spring's support for the iBATIS SQL Maps to improve the original JPetStore in terms of